STROUM LECTURES 2024 | Friendship and Fear: Life in Imperial Germany and Escape from Nazi Germany

 Thursday, May 9, 2024, 7:00 — 8:30 p.m., Kane Hall 110

-This lecture will focus on the experiences of Jewish refugees as they fled Hitler’s regime, then lived in limbo in Portugal until they could reach safer havens abroad.
-Drawing attention not only to the social and physical upheavals these refugees experienced, this talk will highlight refugees’ complicated feelings as they fled their homes and histories, while having to beg strangers for kindness.
+This lecture will focus on the experiences of Jewish refugees as they fled Hitler’s regime, then lived in limbo in Portugal till they could reach safer havens abroad.
+Drawing attention not only to the social and physical upheavals these refugees experienced, this talk will highlight refugees’ complicated feelings as they fled their homes and histories, relying on the kindness of strangers.

 Register for the 2024 Stroum Lectures >